clint77/mesheeChat-1/README.md

 ### TODO

-- Setup guide for CJDNS with mesheeChat
+- Setup guide for CJDNS with mesheeChat.
 - We have started work on a rooms feature to provide rooms for people to have conversations.
 - AutoConnect - find when users are running the app and decide who hosts
 - P2P would be fantastic